melfag/SpyBot/README.md

 # SpyBot

-##SpyBot is a surveillance robot designed to be used by SWAT teams
+### SpyBot is a surveillance robot designed to be used by SWAT teams.